SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-lordship-salvation.markdown

 ---
 layout: post
 title: "🚶📜 How The New Lordship Salvation Departs From The Original Lordship Position.
 How John MacArthur and John Stott Were Corrected By Cambridge Professor Grudem."
-date: 2024-04-15 03:00:00 -0500
+date: 2024-04-15 03:05:00 -0500
 categories: cult heretical sect
 published: true
 ---

-⚠️ Under construction - Since I just critiqued the 80s &ldquo;*free grace*&rdquo; movement, I thought it would only be fair if I did the same with lordship salvation.
+⚠️ Under construction - Since I just critiqued [the 80s &ldquo;*free grace*&rdquo; movement](https://sevenshepherd.github.io/free-grace-theology/), I thought it would only be fair if I did the same with lordship salvation.
 Refresh article weekly for updates.

 <!-- ℹ️ Disclaimer: As a protestant who holds to the [five solas](/assets/images/solas.jpg), I believe justification is by grace through faith alone, we developed it from scripture first in history.
 I also believe that grace is free just like all true Christians do, but this 80s movement brings with it a dangerous set of unbiblical doctrines.